google/trillian-examples/helloworld/README.md

 # helloworld
+This is a basic example of how to use [Trillian](http://github.com/google/trillian) to implement the operations needed for a verifiable log.
+This means providing instantiations for two different actors:
+- A **personality**, which acts a front-end for the (Trillian) log.
+In CT, for example, the personality is CTFE.
+- A **client**, which interfaces with the personality; in Trillian, the client should never talk to the log directly.
+In CT, for example, the client might be an individual browser or a monitor.

-This is a very basic example of how to use [Trillian](http://github.com/google/trillian) to implement the operations needed for a verifiable log.
-It intentionally avoids defining any interface between the client and personality, leaving only the gRPC interface between the personality and the (Trillian) log.
-In a real deployment it would be necessary to define an interface between the client and the personality, and thus implement a "real" client on top of the current one.
+This example intentionally avoids defining any interface between the client and personality, leaving only the gRPC interface between the personality and the (Trillian) log.
+In a real deployment it would be necessary to define an interface between the client and the personality, for example a RESTful API or gRPC.

 In order to run the tests, it is necessary to first have a Trillian log running, which itself means it is necessary to have MySQL or MariaDB